remarkjs/remark/Readme.md

 ```

 ### Footnotes

 “Footnotes” enables use of inline- and reference-style footnotes.

-Its also possible to reference other footnotes inside footnotes.
+It’s possible to reference other footnotes inside footnotes.

-Defaults to false.
+Defaults to `false`.

 ```js
 var source =